Bwc9876/OW-SaveEditor/README.md

 ## How To Use

-Once installed, "EDIT SAVE DATA" will appear on the title screen, pressing it will open a menu that allows you to edit various aspects of your data.
+Once installed, "EDIT SAVE DATA" will appear on the title screen and pause menu, pressing it will open a menu that allows you to edit various aspects of your data.

 ## Options